apreusche/Hello-world/README.md

 # Hello-world
-This is mz first comment - Alex
+This is my first comment - Alex
+Adding changes manually.